cedriking/is.js/README.md

 ```

 ###Change Log:
+#### Version 1.2
+- Added new validators for the Dates
+- Added isBlank for a string

 #### Version 1.1
 - Now is.js is working for Internet Explorer 6+
 - Added is.ie6(), is.ie7(), is.ie8() and is.ie9()